 Dr. Alexandra Logue is a Research Professor in CASE (the Center for Advanced Study in Education) of the Graduate Center of The City University of New York (CUNY), with particular responsibility for research and scholarship concerning college student success.

 Dr. Logue is an internationally known behavioral scientist.
-She has published approximately 150 books, articles, and chapters on higher education, quantitative models of choice behavior, and food aversions and preferences, and has served on the editorial boards of many prestigious journals.
-Recently, she and her colleagues published the only randomized controlled trial concerning corequisite math remediation, demonstrating its success.
+She has published more than 150 books, articles, and chapters on higher education, quantitative models of choice behavior, and food aversions and preferences, and has served on the editorial boards of many prestigious journals.
+She and her colleagues have published the only randomized controlled trial concerning corequisite math remediation, demonstrating its success, including with regard to graduation rates.
 Her most recent book, Pathways to Reform: Credits and Conflict at The City University of New York (Princeton University Press), is a case study regarding the difficulty of making change in higher education.

-Dr. Logue’s research has been funded by the National Science Foundation, the National Institute of Mental Health, the Spencer Foundation, the Teagle Foundation, and the Institute of Education Sciences of the United States Department of Education.
+Dr. Logue’s research has been funded by the National Science Foundation, the National Institute of Mental Health, the Spencer Foundation, the Teagle Foundation, the Institute of Education Sciences of the United States Department of Education, the Mellon Foundation, and the Heckscher Foundation for Children.
 The recipient of the American Psychological Association’s Hake Award for excellence in bridging basic and applied research, Dr. Logue is a Fellow of the American Psychological Association, The Association for Psychological Science, the Psychonomic Society, and the American Association for the Advancement of Science.
 She is also a member of the board of Ithaka, whose mission is “Transformative Uses of New Technologies in Higher Education.”

 Dr. Logue received her A.B. in Psychology and her Ph.D. in Experimental Psychology, both from Harvard University.
 Her general research area is learning and motivation, with special research interests in choice behavior, self-control, food aversions and preferences, and higher education.